Bx64/cactus-pool/README.md

 | :--- | :---: | :--- |
 | loglevel | INFO | Can be turned to DEBUG in order to have full debug outputs |
 | formatter | %(levelname)s %(message)s | Log formatter |

+## Custom error pages

+You can edit the template pages to create your own error messages, or use the templates as they are.

 ## To Do